How to improve the quality of work life?

 - How to enhance the quality of your life.

 What is the quality of work life?

-In general, the quality of work life encompasses one’s feelings about his/her job and work dimensions such as working conditions, security, organizational and interpersonal relationships, and rewards and benefits.
+In general, the quality of work life encompasses one’s feelings about their job and work dimensions such as:

 Why is the quality of work life important?